EnergySystemsModellingLab/MUSE_OS/docs/user_guide/outputs.rst

 	represents the agent owning each technology, in each sector, and region.
 	Agents ID is consistent with the assumptions of the agent name in the data input

+Type
+   represents the category of the agent owning an asset, by sector, and region.
+   By construction, only retrofit agent would own asset capacity different from zero in a milestone year: any new agent would only invest in new asset which would become available only in subsequent years.

 Capacity
    reports the technology capacity of each technology as owned by each agent.
    Units are implicitly equal to those of the data inputs.
-   This means that if the data inputs refer to costs and efficiencies in a PJ unit of measure, the same convention is followed in the results, unless further conversions are implemenented by the user following the conventions of the registration function explained in the API :ref:`developer_guide/index`.
+   This means that if the data inputs refer to costs and efficiencies in a PJ unit of measure, the same convention is followed in the results, unless further conversions are implemennted by the user following the conventions.